 When you discover how Sea Moss is so good for your insides, why wouldn’t you use it on your skin as well?

-A Sea Moss mask helps to improve your skin’s firmness, reduces pore size, reduces fine lines and wrinkles.
+A Sea Moss mask helps to improve your skin’s firmness, reduces pore size, and reduces fine lines and wrinkles.

 Let’s get into making your Sea Moss Face Mask!